This

 itself is where the deceased or their family believed they could spend eternity,

 in peace and with respect.
+Treating

 is an infinite list of disrespectful acts that have been committed against

 gravestones and graveyards.
-All I am
+All we are

 visit that you